raulpetru/DIY_SpaceMouse_Profiles/README.md

 # Description
-DIY SpaceMouse Profiles will provide a user interface for the values provided by the Space Mouse firmware.
+DIY SpaceMouse Profiles builds a user interface based on values requested from the DIY SpaceMouse.

 The firmware provided in this repository is modified to send through serial information to build the UI:
 <details>